Blockchain in energy

 The energy sector is a multifaceted industry that supports a diverse range of companies working on multiple levels.
 Exploration and extraction of fossil fuels, power generation and energy distribution are just some of the sub sectors of the broader energy industry.
 Such complexity requires reliable solutions for coordinating operations and supporting complex, multilevel supply chains.
 The energy industry is also heavily regulated, so industry players need to ensure compliance with regulation on a regional and global level.
 Another challenge stems from the growing need to support clean energy and sustainability.

-Fortunately, blockchain technology is perfectly equipped to address many of the industry’s problem areas.
+Fortunately, blockchain in energy is perfect to address many of the industry’s problem areas.

 Advantages of blockchain in energy sector